Brake cleaner: Danger

-Rubber and some types of plastics are decomposed by brake cleaners by removing binding components.
-This has the consequence that the rubber will appear unchanged at first; however, it will become brittle, and after a few weeks to months cracks and fractures appear.
+Brake cleaners decompose rubber and some types of plastics by removing binding components.
+The rubber appears unchanged at first; however, it will become brittle, and after a few weeks to months cracks and fractures appear.

 Alternatives

-For frequent and industrial use, cleaning and degreasing may be an alternative to supercritical carbon dioxide or dry Ice blasting, which is abrasive.
+For frequent and industrial use, cleaning and degreasing may be replaced by supercritical carbon dioxide or dry-ice blasting, which is abrasive.
 This requires a setup to apply the carbon dioxide.
 While the harmful vapors are eliminated, the CO2 must be ventilated.
 Applying the carbon dioxide causes electrostatic discharge by the expanding gas.
 The dust and harmful brake dust is not bound in the liquid.